Error

 LEARN ABOUT OUR FOUR PILLARS OF ENVIRONMENTAL PERFORMANCE

 At Fred.
-Olsen Express we are working on more than 70 measures as part of our En Armonía con el Mar project, with the aim of navigating towards a bluer future.
-Below you can find out about some of our most important projects or download our environmental action plan up to 2024:
+Olsen Express we are working on more than 90 measures as part of our En Armonía con el Mar project.
+Our goal: to be and grow in a responsible way.
+Find out more about our most important projects below.

 INNOVATION AND TECHNOLOGY